authgear/authgear-server/docs/specs/webhook.md

 There are four theoretically delivery timing of events: sync BEFORE, async BEFORE, sync AFTER and async AFTER.

 Async BEFORE is mostly useless.
-The oepration may not be successful and the handler cannot affect the operation.
+The operation may not be successful, and the handler cannot affect the operation.
 So async BEFORE events do not exist.

 Sync AFTER cannot be used safely due to the following reasoning:

 - If it is not within the operation transaction, async AFTER can be used instead.
-- If it is within the operation transaction and has no side-effects, sync BEFORE can be used instead.
+- If it is within the operation transaction and has no side effects, sync BEFORE can be used instead.
-- If it is within the operation transaction and has side-effects, async AFTER should be used instead.
+- If it is within the operation transaction and has side effects, async AFTER should be used instead.

-So sync AFTER events do not exists.
+So sync AFTER events do not exist.

 ### CAP Theorem

-To simplify, the CAP theorem state that, a distributed data store can satify only two of the three properties simultaneously:
+To simplify, the CAP theorem states that a distributed data store can satisfy only two of the three properties simultaneously:
 - Consistency
 - Availability
 - Network Partition Tolerance

-Since network partition cannot be avoided practically, distributed system would need to choose between consistency and availabilty.
-Most microservice architecture prefer availabilty over strong consistency, and instead application state is eventually consistent.
+Since network partition cannot be avoided practically, distributed system would need to choose between consistency and availability.
+Most microservice architecture prefer availability over strong consistency, and instead application state is eventually consistent.

 ## Webhook Use Cases